 Mark Prospects as ‘Do Not Email’, or Add Prospects to the Recycling Bin?

-Deciding if you should mark your prospects as “Do Not Email” or move them to the Recycling Bin is more straightforward than it might seem.
+So, deciding if you should mark your prospects as “Do Not Email” or move them to the Recycling Bin is less straightforward than previously.

 Personally, I prefer the Recycling Bin method.
 It allows me to get my mailable prospect limit down, while allowing prospects who decide they are interested again at a later date, to fill in a form and start receiving my emails once again.

 The best thing about this method is when the prospect comes back into your database after being in the Recycling Bin for X days/weeks/months, all the historical data on their prospect record is restored, meaning you haven’t lost anything in the long run.

 If you’re confident you won’t want to email that customer again in the future (or you just can’t restrict visibility into their Engagement History), then use the Do Not Email field.